dkillmer/authy-workshop-python/README.md

     while True:        onetouchStatus = authy_api.users.poll_onetouch(onetouch.uuid)        print "Authy Onetouch Approval Status: %s " % onetouchStatus.status        if onetouchStatus.status != "pending" :            break        time.sleep(1)    transfer["status"] = onetouchStatus.status

 ```
+## Step-by-step guide
+If you're stuck, and want to see some steps, look at the "Authy Workshop Python Step by Step Lab Guide" in the root

 ## Running our complete solution
 If you want to see a complete solution running, navigate to the solution folder under your project and run the server from there.